 What is a T-Bone Car Accident?

 A T-bone accident is one in which one vehicle strikes the side of another with its front, thereby forming a “T” shape.
-This 90 degree angle impact often results in very serious injuries, and if you’ve been injured in a T-bone accident, it’s important to seek medical care immediately.
-If you end up asking, “Who’s At Fault in a T-Bone Accident?” a lawyer can help.
+This 90-degree angle impact often results in very serious injuries, and if you’ve been injured in a T-bone accident, it’s important to seek medical care immediately.

-Unfortunately, these instances are all too common: side impact collisions make up about a quarter of all collisions in the US each year.
-T-Bone accidents most often occur in intersections, when vehicles involved either intentionally or accidentally disregards a red light or stop sign or negligently makes a left turn.
+Unfortunately, these instances are all too common: side impacts accounted for 22% of passenger vehicle occupant deaths in 2023.
+Statistics from the Pennsylvania Department of Transport for 2024 reported 32,969 angle (T-bone) crashes and 247 deaths, as well as 7,490 sideswipe accidents and 57 related fatalities for that year.
+T-Bone accidents most often occur in intersections, when vehicles involved either intentionally or accidentally disregard a red light or stop sign, or negligently make a left turn.

 Drivers involved in a traffic accident who decide to speed through a yellow light can also cause a T-Bone collision like this.
-In fact, T-bone accidents can also happen when two cars are heading the same direction, but the driver of one vehicle loses control, causing their car to travel sideways.
+In fact, T-bone accidents can also happen when two cars are heading in the same direction, but the driver of one vehicle loses control, causing their car to travel sideways, resulting in an accident known as a sideswipe.

 A T-bone accident may also occur when a driver is pulling out of a parking spot, whether they failed to adequately check their surroundings, or the driver traveling through the lot behind them was being negligent.